 10. Avoid Unfavorable Riding Conditions

-Unfavorable conditions can be natural or might be some rough road conditions, low-light, crowds, and uneven pavement.
-Although most of the e-scooters are equipped with LED headlights however, it’s always best to avoid low-light conditions whenever possible because it becomes hard to see what’s in front of you.
-Moreover, electric scooters work best on a flat, level pavement.
+Unfavourable conditions can be natural or might be some rough road conditions, low light, crowds, and uneven pavement.
+Although most of the e-scooters are equipped with LED headlights, however, it’s always best to avoid low-light conditions whenever possible because it becomes hard to see what’s in front of you.
+Moreover, electric scooters work best on flat, level pavement.
 Stay away from sharp inclines, steep hills and, most of all, uneven pavements.

 Joyor Electric Scooter is the company that drives the new electric mobility concept in Europe by bringing to the market the widest range of electric scooters for any taste or need.
 Joyor is an electric and foldable scooter designed for personal transportation and leisure.
 Fast, durable, solid, safe and easy to ride, Joyor is designed in the Netherlands.
 With Joyor Scooter you can enjoy revolutionary transport made to offer a unique experience at an irresistible price.